HL7Norway/FHIR-hackathon-2025/testbuild/2026-changes.md

 Goals for 2026:

-* Get more clinicians to participate in the hackathon.
+* Get more clinicians to participate in the hackathon to facilitate co-developments of API's and software solutions by developers and end users.
-* Provide user feedback and implement changes based on feedback provided.
+* Refine user needs by providing user feedback based on testing.
-* Developers and users co-develop API's and software solutions.
+* Describe wanted changes based on refined user needs.

 * Make actual end user applications and prototypes and implement quick changes to the api and end-user applications.